-Up and Downsampling¶
+Up and downsampling¶

 Resampling refers to changing the cell values due to changes in the raster cell grid.
 This can occur during reprojection.
-Even if the crs is not changing, we may want to change the effective cell size of an existing dataset.
+Even if the projection is not changing, we may want to change the effective cell size of an existing dataset.